-- 25.3.4.1 Those who wish to undertake earthworks in the vicinity of Queenstown Airport or Wanaka Airport are referred to Figures 1 to 4 of the Planning Maps which identify the Airport Approach and Protection Measures, and Airport Protection Inner Horizontal and Conical Surfaces for Queenstown Airport and Wanaka Airport.
+- 25.3.4.1 Those who wish to undertake earthworks in the vicinity of Queenstown Airport or Wānaka Airport are referred to Figures 1 to 4 of the District Plan web mapping application which identify the Airport Approach and Protection Measures, and Airport Protection Inner Horizontal and Conical Surfaces for Queenstown Airport and Wānaka Airport.
 Land use restrictions within these areas are further described in Chapter 37: Designations, Parts D.3 and E.2.
 Persons who wish to undertake earthworks are advised to consult with the relevant requiring authority and the Civil Aviation Authority. - 25.3.4.2 Part I of the Heritage New Zealand Pouhere Taonga Act 2014 states that no work may be undertaken on an archaeological site (whether recorded or unrecorded) until an archaeological authority to destroy, damage or modify a site has been granted by Heritage New Zealand Pouhere Taonga in accordance with that Act.
 Note: A recorded site is an archaeological site recorded via the New Zealand Archaeological Association's Site Recording Scheme and information is available at www.archsite.org.nz. - 25.3.4.3 Attention is drawn to the following iwi management plans that should be taken into account of and given regard to when assessing resource consent applications: - a.
 Te Tangi a Tauira: The Cry of the People, the Ngāi Tahu ki Murihiku Iwi Management Plan for Natural Resources 2008. - b.
-Kāi Tahu ki Otago Natural Resource Management Plans 1995 and 2005. - 25.3.4.4 Resource consent may be required for earthworks under the following National Environmental Standards:
+Kāi Tahu ki Otago Natural Resource Management Plans 1995 and 2005. - 25.3.4.4 Resource consent may be required for earthworks under the following National Environmental Standards: - a.

-- a.
 Resource Management (National Environmental Standard for Assessing and Managing Contaminants in Soil to Protect Human Health) Regulations 2011.
 In particular for earthworks associated with the removal or replacement of fuel storage tanks, earthworks associated with sampling or disturbance of land identified in the Listed Land Use Register held by the Otago Regional Council.
 In these instances, the NES applies instead of the District Plan provisions. - b.
 The Resource Management (National Environmental Standards for Telecommunication Facilities) Regulations 2016.
 In particular for earthworks associated with antennas and cabinets.
-Refer to Chapter 30 Energy and Utilities for clarification as to whether the NES applies instead of the District Plan provisions. - c.
+Refer to Chapter 30 Energy and Utilities for clarification as to whether the NES applies instead of the District Plan provisions.

+- c.
 The Resource Management (National Environmental Standards for Electricity Transmission Activities) Regulations 2009.
 Refer to Chapter 30 Energy and Utilities for clarification as to whether the NES applies instead of the District Plan provisions. - d.
-The Resource Management (National Environmental Standards for Plantation Forestry) Regulations 2017.
+The Resource Management (National Environmental Standards for Plantation Forestry) Regulations 2017. - 25.3.4.5 For Rules 25.5.7 and 25.5.10A the urban environment relates to those zones set out in Part 3: Urban Environment and the Open Space and Recreation Zones within the Urban Growth Boundary.